meetks/Activity-Detection-using-ML/README.md

 # Activity-Detection-using-ML

-Using Accelerometer data detect various activity like walking, running etc
+Using Accelerometer data detect activity like walking, running etc